-Changes to UK data privacy law are coming into effect on 25 May 2018 under the GDPR which will give individuals additional rights about the way their personal information is collected and used.
+Changes to UK data privacy law came into effect on 25th May 2018 under the GDPR which will give individuals additional rights about the way their personal information is collected and used.

-We recognise the importance of the personal information we receive from our customers.
+We recognise the importance of the personal information we receive from our customers, suppliers and all other parties.
 We take seriously our responsibility to use it appropriately and welcome these additional protections.

 We process this personal information primarily to provide services to you.
 By processing, we mean obtaining, recording, holding and using your data.
 You may also provide us with personal information about other people.
 In these instances, we ask that you have their authority to provide this information to us.

-We will collect only personal information that you consent to provide, and hold it only on grounds permissible under GDPR; such as your explicit consent, to enter into or preform a contract, to satisfy a legal obligation, to maintain or protect your vital interests, to carry our public tasks or for legitimate business interests.
+We will collect only personal information that you consent to provide, and hold it only on grounds permissible under GDPR; such as your explicit consent, to enter into or perform a contract, to satisfy a legal obligation, to maintain or protect your vital interests, to carry out public tasks or for legitimate business interests.

 We will keep your personal information for as long as we provide you with our services and support.
 We may sometimes be obliged to keep your data for longer for legal, regulatory or other governance reasons.

-If you would like any more details on our data protection policy please email us at email@example.com
+If you would like any more details on our GDPR policy, or to request access to your data that we hold please email: